cmer/jquery-conditionaldom/README.md

       Welcome, Mrs. Admin!
     </div>

-By default, conditionalDom will only execute the if/unless statements once, regardless of how many times the <code>conditionalDom()</code> function is called.
+By default, ConditionalDom will only run the if/unless statements once, regardless of how many times the <code>conditionalDom()</code> function is called.
 However, if you want to execute the conditional statement to be executed multiple times, add the *multi* class to the DOM element.
 Such as:

     <div class="conditionalDom multi" data-if="true">
     </div>